 He is survived by; his father, Donald "Donne" Briggs, Jr. (Beth Cleary) of Rhode Island; his mother, Letisha Briggs, of Wasilla, AK; 2 brothers, Devon Briggs, of Idaho; Carsyn Briggs, of Alaska; grandparents, Scott and Rene Weber, of Admirals Cove, Lake McConaughy; Greg (Sondra) Cummins, of Wasilla, AK; Darwin Edin, Anchorage, AK; great-grandmother, Darlene Romine, of Admirals Cove, Lake McConaughy; Don Briggs, SR., of Wisoconsin; an uncle, Trent Weber, of Ogallala; 2 aunts, Rochelle Edin, of Alaska; Alexandra Cummins; the love of his life, Emily Trinidad, of Idaho; and many cousins, friends and family who will miss him dearly.

 Memorial Services will be held, 1:00 p.m., Sunday, June 30th, 2019 at the Sandhills Fellowship "Little White Church" in Lemoyne, NE with Pastor Bill Forbes officiating.

 Draucker Funeral Home of Ogallala is assisting the family with arrangements.

-To send flowers to Donald "Little Donne" James Briggs, III's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Donald "Little Donne" James Briggs, III, please visit our floral store.